 12. You tend to exaggerate

 Nadapa lang slight nagpakarga na?
 O pwede ring, napaimbento ka na ng kung anu-anong kwento tungkol sa sarili mo.
-Basically, you tend to exaggerate when you speak, or worse, come up with lies just to make yourself and your life seem more interesting.
+Basically, you tend to exaggerate things about you just to make yourself seem more interesting.
 It’s not entirely evil, but know that you will have to face the aftermath of those later on.
-In other words, baka ma-karma ka pa.
-Be yourself!
+In other words, be yourself!